japa/japa.dev/content/runner/testing-async-code.md

 ## Strategies to use async/await most of the time

-Even though you can write tests that rely on callbacks or events, we highly recommend you to prefer `async/await` over any other async API.
-The `async/await` code reads linearly and is easy to reason about.
+Even though you can write tests that rely on callbacks or events, we highly recommend you prefer `async/await` over any other async API.
+The `async/await` code reads linearly and is easy to reason.

 Let us share some of the ways you can use to convert callbacks, events, or timeouts to promises.